sandreas/m4b-tool/README.md

 This will cause `m4b-tool`
 - Trying to preserve original chapters as long as they are not longer than 15 minutes (900 seconds)
 - If a track is longer than 15 minutes
-    - Perform a silence detection and try to add sub-chapters at every silence every 5 minutes (300 seconds)
+    - Perform a silence detection and try to add sub-chapters at every silence between 5 minutes (300 seconds) and 15 minutes (900 seconds)
-    - If no silence is detected, add a hard cut sub-chapter every 15 minutes
+    - If no silence is detected, add a hard cut sub-chapter every 5 minutes

 Sub-chapters are named like the original and get an additional index.
 This is a nice way to keep the real names but not having chapters with a too long duration.